AdailCarvalho/R-linear-regression/README.md

 *	Simple Linear Regression: generates a regression model based on a X independent column and a Y dependent column
 *	Multivariant Linear Regression: generates a regression model based on multiple X independent columns and a Y dependent column

-## Requirements

-The following packages need to be installed before running the program:

-*	**matlib** : package used to make matrix math

-Installing matlib:

-	install.packages("matlib")

 ## Usage